 • Regulatory frameworks evolve continuously; information may become outdated between publication and your decision timeline.

-• Property valuations in ultra-premium segment lack transparent comparables; independent appraisal essential to avoid overpayment.
+• Property valuations in ultra premium segment lack transparent comparables; independent appraisal by RICS accredited surveyors essential.

-• Residency-by-investment programmes remain subject to policy changes and potential termination.
+• Residency by investment programmes remain subject to policy changes and potential termination without grandfathering.

 Explicit risks requiring professional mitigation:

-• Misalignment between investment structure and tax residence may trigger unexpected liabilities or compliance failures.
+• Misalignment between investment structure and tax residence may trigger unexpected liabilities.

-• Overreliance on developer projections without independent due diligence may result in overpayment or liquidity constraints.
+• Overreliance on developer projections without independent due diligence may result in overpayment.

 • Failure to satisfy ongoing residency requirements may invalidate tax benefits or residency status.